 Mendocino City: A Daily Journal 1852-1938

 Find out the news in Mendocino on any date in four selected years.
 Each month includes collections of photos and a historically detailed map of the town.

 A Kelley House Museum Review.
 Oral history interviews, newspaper research and 30 black and white photos on the impact of government building projects and individual initiative during financially strapped times.

 Eugene Brown, Mendocino Wells Fargo Agent

 A Kelley House Museum Review.
 From the 1860’s to 1914, Wells Fargo agents were the business links to the outside commercial world.
-Learn about Wells Fargo’s presence in the Village of Mendocino and their contributions to the Coast.
+Learn about Wells Fargo’s presence in the town of Mendocino and their contributions to the Coast.